Categories

 31 Days to More Effective Compliance Programs

-31 Days to a More Effective Compliance Program: Day 7 – Clawbacks and Holdbacks
+31 Days to a More Effective Compliance Program: Day 25 – Investigative Findings

 Welcome to 31 Days to a More Effective Compliance Program.
 Over this 31-day series in January 2026, Tom Fox will post a key component of a best-practice compliance program each day.
 By the end of January, you will have enough information to create, design, or enhance a compliance program.
 Each podcast will be short, at 6-8 minutes, with three key takeaways that you can implement at little or no cost to help update your compliance program.
 I hope you will join each day in January for this exploration of best practices in compliance.
-Today, on Day 7, we explore the critical insights from the DOJ Clawback and Holdback Program for compliance professionals.
+In today’s Day 25 episode, we consider the critical importance of addressing investigative findings within a corporate compliance framework.

 Key highlights: